 Kohl’s does employee advocacy right, as well as social media in general.
 In fact, it’s been a pretty great season for Kohl’s on social media.

-It’s interesting to see how Twitter uses Twitter, something that perhaps needs another post, but let’s focus on how they use corporate hashtags.
+It’s interesting to see how Twitter uses Twitter, something that perhaps needs another post, but let’s focus on how they use culture hashtags.

 The main purpose of that hashtag is to attract new recruits to Twitter, and Twitter employees use it in two ways: